Introduction

 The Metric System and Powers of Ten

 The metric system is designed so that each prefix represents a power of ten.
-The prefix “kilo‑” (k) stands for 10³, meaning a thousand.
+In practice, the prefix “kilo‑” (k) stands for 10³, meaning a thousand.
 The prefix “nano‑” (n) denotes 10⁻⁹, which is one‑billionth.

 - km → 10³ m